 Children learn about each planet one at a time with ready-to-read fact cards and planet fact sheets.

 They use Oreos to learn about the phases of the moon.

-Children run a simple experiment to see whether Earth has more water or land.
+And they run a simple experiment to see whether Earth has more water or land.

-And they complete an in-depth space book exploring the sun, moon and planets.
+Perhaps the ultimate outer space activity: a flip book!
+Kids complete an in-depth space book exploring the sun, moon and planets.

 Older kids can work on it independently while younger kiddos can complete it as a class.

-For some out of this world math fun, kids use dice to practice recognizing 1 to 6 or adding two or three numbers together.
+For some out-of-this-world math fun, students use dice to practice recognizing 1 to 6 or adding two or three numbers together.

-Astronauts in training work on AB, ABB and ABC patterns.
+They work on AB, ABB and ABC patterns.

 And then children work on 2-dimensional AND 3-dimensional shapes with a couple of motivating games.

 There are 25 out of this world math, literacy and science activities in all.